 This model is becoming very popular amongst students as they are free to pursue independent work apart from the time they have to attend the course.
 The advantage of using such a module is that any doubts the students may have can be resolved immediately, which does not happen in a typical e-learning solution.
 In a generic e-learning classroom, the student has to raise his query in a forum which is then answered by the instructor or other course members in due time.

 Say an e-learning website owner was looking to build a virtual classroom that would allow her to conduct classes in real-time and let students complete assignments and projects later.
-To implement this, you could use the LearnDash-Zoom API integration, which adds the feature of a live classroom(read: ‘meeting’ in Zoom lingo) to the native LearnDash interface.
+To implement this, you can use the WordPress Integration tool and the Zoom API to add the feature of a live classroom(read: ‘meeting’ in Zoom lingo) to the native LearnDash interface.

 We see that there are numerous applications of blended learning which can be implemented successfully using LearnDash and its add-ons.
 Not only does LearnDash let you work across the entire spectrum of blended learning, it helps you do so very easily.